The TUI (botholomew chat)

 Esc | Close the popup (keeps what you typed) |

-Built-in commands are /help, /skills, /clear, and /exit. /clear ends the current chat thread (persisted, still resumable via botholomew chat --thread-id <id>) and starts a fresh one on the same session, so you can reset context without losing the conversation.
-Every file in .botholomew/skills/ is also surfaced in the popup with its description.
+Built-in commands are /help, /skills, /dream, /clear, and /exit. /clear ends the current chat thread (persisted, still resumable via botholomew chat --thread-id <id>) and starts a fresh one on the same session, so you can reset context without losing the conversation. /dream runs a reflection pass — consolidating recent threads into the knowledge store and updating beliefs/goals (see reflection.md).
+It's built in, not a user skill, so it always behaves consistently.
+Every file in skills/ is also surfaced in the popup with its description.
 See skills.md for the file format and how skills are invoked with positional arguments.

 Skills that reference $1 / $ARGUMENTS (or declare arguments in frontmatter) are treated as argument-taking: Return inserts /<name> and waits for your input.
 Skills without placeholders, like the built-ins, submit in a single Return.